Investment by the government in 3D printing projects and reduction in manufacturing costs, along with process downtime, will drive market demand.

 - The market for 3D printing software and services was led by North America in 2019, and the US has the product’s highest adoption rate.
 There are numerous small- and medium-sized manufacturers in the area.
 Demand for the product is being fueled by the existence of a developed market for 3D printing software and services as well as by the adoption of cutting-edge technology.
 In 2019, the area had a market share of 36.5%.

-For the purpose of this report, Emergen Research has segmented into the global 3D printing Software & Services Market on the basis of component, process, application, industry verticals, technology, and region:
+For this report, Emergen Research has segmented into the global 3D printing Software & Services Market based on component, process, application, industry verticals, technology, and region:

 Component Outlook (Revenue, USD Billion; 2017-2027)